 To compare the visibility and obscuration due to smoke, we can first compare the experimentally measured soot density to the FDS results, Figure 12.
 The reader is referred to the VTT paper for a full description of the density measurement, but the procedure used equations 1, 2, and 3 to convert light transmission measurements made with a MIREX device to density by calculating the mass specific extinction coefficient as a function of wavelength.
 As can be seen, the 5 cm results fall within the experimental data range.

-We can also make a direct comparison with an image taken by camera located just outside the vent opening.
+We can also make a direct comparison with an image taken by a camera located just outside the vent opening.
 Figure 13 shows the picture at 6 minutes.
 This can be compared to the PyroSim image in Figure 14, which displays a slightly lower layer of smoke.
 We can also see that interior lighting was included in the experiment that helped illuminate the exit sign.
 As shown by the red hue on the bottom of the smoke layer, the fire also contributed to lighting.

 In this post we have accomplished three things: